fleetdm/fleet/docs/REST API/rest-api.md

 ### Add team policy

+> **Experimental feature**.
+Software related features ( like install software policy automation) are undergoing rapid improvement, which may result in breaking changes to the API or configuration surface.
+It is not recommended for use in automated workflows.

 The semantics for creating a team policy are the same as for global policies, see [Add policy](#add-policy).

 `POST /api/v1/fleet/teams/:id/policies`